 Best Apartment Dogs by Breed

-So here’s a list of some of the best apartment dogs if you’re considering adding a furry roommate to your apartment life.
+That said, here are some of the best apartment dogs if you’re considering adding a furry roommate to your apartment life.

 Fluffy, French and altogether fashionable in appearance, Bichons shed very little, though they will need regular grooming to stay kempt.
 Energetic, loving and bright, the Bichon makes a wonderful companion.
 While they do enjoy a walk, they’re happy to be little movie-watching couch potatoes, as well.